voiceflow/runtime-client-js/docs/advanced-usage.md

 ## Main Components

 The main components from `runtime-client-js` you should understand are the `RuntimeClientFactory` and the `RuntimeClient`.
-We will briefly introduce each component.
-We provide more detail in following sections.
+We will briefly introduce each component and we will provide more detail in following sections.

 ### `RuntimeClientFactory`

 The `RuntimeClientFactory` is a factory class that is used to create `RuntimeClient` instances, which are set to the same configuration passed into the factory itself.

-For example, the `RuntimeClientFactory` accepts a `versionID`, let's say it has value `fishandchips`, representing the Voiceflow app we want to start a conversation with.
+For example, the `RuntimeClientFactory` accepts a `versionID` representing the Voiceflow app we want to start a conversation with.
+Let's say the `versionID` has value `fishandchips`.
 Any `RuntimeClient` we construct with this particular factory will then contact the same Voiceflow app with the `versionID` of `fishandchips`

 ### `RuntimeClient`

 The `RuntimeClient` is an object that represents one instance of a Voiceflow app.
-This is the main interface you use to interact with a Voiceflow app, advance the conversation session, and get a response.
-You do not construct `RuntimeClient`s directy.
+This is the main interface you use to interact with such the app, advance the conversation session, and get a response.
+You never construct `RuntimeClient`s directly.

 ## Statefulness of RuntimeClient